sharkbyte79/cs506-final-project/README.md

 pip install -r requirements.txt

-# Now in vs-code or your editor of choice that supports jupityer notebooks you will be able to run the final notebook forecast_analysis.ipynb
+# Now in vs-code or your editor of choice that supports jupityer notebooks you will be able to run the final notebook forecast_analysis.ipynb.
+There is no other requirements.

 ```